belom88/visgl-addons/packages/vehicle-layer/README.md

 _default_: [0, 0, 0]

-_description_: deck.gl accessor that transforms vehicle data to 2D icon foreground color.
+_description_: deck.gl accessor that transforms vehicle data to the foreground color of 2D icon.
 This accessor overrides `getColor` accessor.

 ### getVehicleType